 One day I plan to visit Peru, walk among the ruins of Machu Pichu , admire the floating islands , and to gaze at the majestic mountains .
 But for now I have to content with admiring the cuisine from afar.
 Suffice to say that we were very pleased to discover a couple of restaurants offering authentic Peruvian dishes.
 From there it was a natural progression for my son to choose to prepare a Peruvian dish as part of his Spanish class project.
 We decided to make one of our favorites – Pollo A La Brasa or the roast chicken..

 We had this dish many times and it is absolutely delicious .
 Soy sauce in the ingredient list was a surprise to us , until we realized that about 20% of the Peruvian population is of Asian origin.
 The combination soy sauce, lemon , garlic, paprika and cumin speaks of the blends of cultures and cuisines and makes extremely tender and flavorful chicken .
-One day near Machu Pichu we will have Pollo A La Brasa and Lomo Saltado while admiring the abundance of history , culture and natural beauty of the land but until then ..
+One day near Machu Pichu we will have Pollo A La Brasa and Lomo Saltado while admiring the natural beauty of the land and marveling at the history and culture, but until then ..

 This is a very easy to make and budget friendly dish as well 🙂 .
 All you need to do is to combine all the marinade ingredients in a blender or food processor and blend smooth.
 Which is easier than writing this post considering that the only chunky ingredient is garlic .